 Do atomic operations wait on each other?

 "Lock-free" faster?

-Algorithms rule supreme
+- Algorithms rule supreme

 - "Wait-free" has nothing to do with time

 - Refers to the number of compute "steps"

 - Steps don't have to be of the same duration

 - Atomic operations do wait on each other

 - In particular, write operations do

 - Read-only operations can scale near-perfectly

 Do atomic operations wait on each other?

 "Lock-free" faster?

-Atomic operations have to wait for cache line access

-- Price of data sharing without races - Accessing different locations in the same cache line still incurs run-time penalty (false sharing) - Avoid false sharing by aligning per-thread data to separate cache lines - On NUMA machines, may be even separate pages std::atomic Strong and weak compare-and-swap C++ provides two versions of CAS - weak and strong x.compare exchange strong(old x, new x) // if (x = old x)// { $x = new_x$; return true; } // else { old x = x: return false: }
+- Atomic operations have to wait for cache line access - Price of data sharing without races - Accessing different locations in the same cache line still incurs run-time penalty (false sharing) - Avoid false sharing by aligning per-thread data to separate cache lines - On NUMA machines, may be even separate pages

+C++ provides two versions of CAS - weak and strong

+'''

+x.compare_exchange_strong(old_x, new_x) // if (x == old_x) // \{x = new_x; return true; \} // else \{old_x = x; return false; \}

+'''